cepdnaclk/e20-3yp-Remote-Gait-Analysis/gait-analysis-backend/README.md

 This document will follow a **narrative style** and be detailed enough for new developers or reviewers to understand the complete system end-to-end.

----

-### ✅ Starting…

-This may take a few minutes to compile completely — I’ll respond again shortly with the full document.

-Here is your comprehensive backend documentation in README format, covering the full system with a narrative flow:

----

 # 🧠 GaitMate Backend (Spring Boot) — Comprehensive System Overview